 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of proposed legislation, which may change.18 August 2016
+They are based on our understanding of legislation at the date of publication.12 August 2021

 It is possible for pension benefits to be taken where a member is in ill-health or serious ill-health.
-Benefits can be taken on ill-health earlier than age 55 whilst benefits can be taken as a lump sum on serious ill-health at any age.
-Although there is HMRC guidance covering both scenarios, the rules of a particular scheme will set out what options are actually available in practice.
+Pension benefits can be taken earlier than age 55 due to ill-health whilst benefits can be taken as a lump sum due to serious ill-health at any age.
+Although there is HMRC guidance covering both scenarios, the rules of a particular scheme will set out which options are actually available in practice.